Singapore doctors help Bangladesh hospitals improve treatment of burn patients

 As a result, hospital burn units are constantly overflowing with patients.

+At the current Dhaka College and Hospital, for instance, the burn unit at the A&E department sees about 250 patients every day.
+Of these, only about 10 patients are able to be admitted due to space constraints.

-To help them build capabilities in treating burn patients, healthcare professionals from Singapore General Hospital (SGH) have been working closely with hospitals in Bangladesh with the aim of improving survival outcomes.
+To help doctors and nurses build capabilities in treating burn patients, healthcare professionals from Singapore General Hospital (SGH) have been working closely with hospitals in Bangladesh with the aim of improving survival outcomes.

 The collaboration comes under a three-year Memorandum of Understanding signed in April this year between the Bangladesh Ministry of Health and Family Welfare, Singapore's largest healthcare group SingHealth as well as Temasek Foundation International.